Healthy Homes Assessment Takapuwahia

 Healthy homes are important

-One in three households the property in New Zealand and Takapuwahia, and research suggests that rental homes are more likely to be colder, older, are not as effective heating, and generally tend to be lower quality than the homes of owners.
+A majority of households from New Zealand and Takapuwahia, and research indicates that rental homes are likely to be older, colder, have less effective heating, and generally have lower quality than owner occupied properties.

-The improvement in the quality of Takapuwahia rental property will help tenants experience improved physical and mental health, and lessen the disruption to work, learning and daily life due to health issues.
-Your investment will also be better protected from mould, mildew and damp damages, which means lower maintenance costs in the long run.
+Enhancing the quality of Takapuwahia rental property will help tenants experience improved physical and mental health, and lessen the interruption to learning, work and living due to health issues.
+Your investment will also be better secured from mildew, mould and damp damage, meaning less maintenance costs over the long term.

-The Healthy Homes Standards are a set of specific and minimal standards for Heating, Insulation Ventilation and Ventilation and Drainage, as well Draught-stopping in Takapuwahia rental properties.
+The Healthy Homes Standards are a list of specific and minimum requirements for heating, insulation Ventilation, Moisture ingress and Drainage, and Draught Stopping in Takapuwahia rental properties.

-Start now and call about receiving a Takapuwahia Healthy Home assessment on your rental property right now.
+Start now and call about getting a Takapuwahia Healthy Home assessment on your rental property today.

 healthy homes assessment compliance